 In the world of CRO, it all starts with an observation, i.e., observation is the initial step whenever you think of optimizing the user experience on your website.
 An observation talks about what you notice (any problem/opportunity) on your website.
 But is this enough to start testing?
 Of course not.
-Thus, after you have created an observation based on the analysis of your website, you must link it to a hypothesis [the proposed solution] that you feel can improve your website’s conversion rate.
+Thus, after you have created an observation based on your website's analysis, you must link it to a hypothesis [the proposed solution] that you feel can improve your website’s conversion rate.

 To link an observation to a hypothesis in VWO, perform this: